 Classes of Diabetes Drugs

 - Insulin Sensitizers are working to lower your blood glucose level by increasing insulin sensitivity of your muscle, fat and liver.
-Some of the insulin sensitizers are Biguanides, TZDs or glitazones
+Some of the insulin sensitizers are Biguanides, Thiazolidinediones (TZDs) or glitazones

 - Insulin Secretagogues (insulin secreting medications) are diabetes drugs that work by making the pancreas to release (or secrete) more insulin to help lower your blood glucose level.
 Some insulin secretagogues are Sulfonylureas, Meglitinides or glinides, GLP-1 agonists, DPP-4 inhibitors